 Offered all month, drop in anytime during open store hours to make one of these engaging projects.
+We also have a fun selection of Valentine Crafts ready to go.
 Recommended for different ages depending on project.
 Prices vary.

 On the Calendar

 Family Valentine's Day Party

 Drop in between 10 am and 2 pm

 Join us for a day of heart-full crafts and yummy snacks.

 All Ages welcome! $10 per child.
 Family of three, $25.
 FREE for grownups!